juryxy/JuSpace/README.md

 Dukart J, Holiga S, Rullmann M, Lanzenberger R, Hawkins PCT, Mehta MA, Hesse S, Barthel H, Sabri O, Jech R, Eickhoff SB.
 JuSpace: A tool for spatial correlation analyses of magnetic resonance imaging data with nuclear imaging derived neurotransmitter maps.
 Hum Brain Mapp.
 2021 Feb 15;42(3):555-566. doi: 10.1002/hbm.25244.
 Epub 2020 Oct 20.

 PET and SPECT data sources are listed in "Sources_templates_release.txt".
-Please cite the sources corresponding to respective PET or SPECT maps
+Please cite the sources corresponding to respective PET or SPECT maps.
+Please note that some of the PET maps are released under a different license as indicated in the .txt file.

 --------------------------------------------------------------------